tstout/repl-kit/README.md

 ```
 ## TODOs
 - Make repl listen port configurable
-- remove spurious ns in from execution results
 - support connecting to remote JVM (should be minor change)
 - Remove some commented code, add comments where warranted